Alex Vatanka: Concentration(s)

-He later wrote an article about Iran's recent approach to the Caucasus region since the coming of power of Iran's newly elected president, Hassan Rouhani.
-Vatanka was a conference speaker at the Center for Strategic and International Studies.
+He later wrote an article about Iran's recent approach to the Caucasus region since the coming of power of Iran's then newly elected president, Hassan Rouhani.

 Vatanka has been a proponent of dialogue between the US and states in the Caucasus and Central Asia, arguing that Washington is better placed to shape domestic and foreign policies of those countries by remaining actively engaged with states such as Azerbaijan, Georgia and Kazakhstan.
-In 2015, he visited Kazakhstan as an election observer.
-That election was condemned as unfair by some in the United States and Vatanka was criticized for his decision to go to the country.

 Publications and books

-Vatanka's most recent book, "The Battle of the Ayatollahs in Iran: The United States, Foreign Policy and Political Rivalry since 1979," was published by I.B.
-Tauris in May 2021.
+Vatanka's most recent book, The Battle of the Ayatollahs in Iran: The United States, Foreign Policy and Political Rivalry since 1979 was published by I.B.
+Tauris in 2021.
+The book looks at key turning points in Iranian foreign policy since 1979 and demonstrates how often petty factional competition for power in Tehran has undermined Iranian national interests when it comes to international relations.
+The two main antagonists of the book are Iran’s Supreme Leader Ali Khamenei, and the man who put him in that position, Akbar Hashemi Rafsanjani.

-In 2015 he published Iran and Pakistan: Security, Diplomacy and American Influence, covering the history of relations between Iran and Pakistan from 1947 to present day.
-Though the book has yet to be widely critiqued, initial commentaries were well received by academician and scholars alike, including reviews from Bruce Riedel of the Brookings Institution and R.K.
-Ramazani, Professor Emeritus of Foreign Affairs at University of Virginia.
+In 2015, he published Iran and Pakistan: Security, Diplomacy and American Influence, covering the history of relations between Iran and Pakistan from 1947 to present day The book was praised by academicians and scholars alike, including reviews from Bruce Riedel of the Brookings Institution and R. K. Ramazani, Professor Emeritus of Foreign Affairs at University of Virginia.